 Whether you have identified potential sources of funding/scholarships already, and any details – candidate eligibility, deadlines, eligible research areas, etc. (This really helps!)

 When you would like to be able to join us.

-Asking this is not meant to present a barrier: we want more exciting new colleagues to join us, and are happy to support appropriate applications.
+Asking all this is not meant to present a barrier: we want more exciting new colleagues to join us, and are happy to support appropriate applications.
 Please bear in mind that supporting applications for funding often takes a lot of work (e.g. to write project proposals) and sometimes requires university administration involvement (which is centrally-run, and can take some weeks).
-Please don’t be offended if we're not always able to help: we can't support every application.
+Please don’t be offended if we're not always able to do it: we can't support every application.
 And please do get in touch in plenty of time before a deadline!
 (Andrew's too old these days to be up all night before a deadline)